-Celebrate by: Lighting some candles on a menorah that looks like a turkey.
+Celebrated by: Lighting some candles on a menorah that looks like a turkey.
 Here’s why people light menorahs for Hanukkah.
-Fressing out on a Manishewitz-brined turkey with challah apple stuffing (enjoy leftovers for eight miraculous days).
+Fressing out on a Manischewitz-brined turkey with challah apple stuffing (enjoy leftovers for eight miraculous days).
 Not eating pork…for TWO reasons!
-This Thanksgiving menu is inspiration for both celebrations.
+This Thanksgiving menu is an inspiration for both celebrations.

 Combines: Christmas Eve and the first night of Hanukkah for an inter-faith evening of presents.
 Ah, the Challahdays!

-Happens on: Saturday, December 24, 2016 (though Christmas and Hanukkah often overlap, and may be bundled anyway by savvy advertisers).
+Happened on: Saturday, December 24, 2016 (though Christmas and Hanukkah often overlap, and may be bundled anyway by savvy advertisers).
 The two holidays overlapped four times since 1900 including 2016, according to Vox.
-They share the same date roughly once ever 15 years.
+They share the same date roughly once every 15 years.
 And there’s a reason why Christmas is on December 25th.

-Celebrate by: Trying to fit in your Chrismukkah caroling before sundown.
-Explaining to your boss that the 12 days of Christmas + the 8 days of Hanukkah entitle you to 20 days off this month (sue for religious discrimination if she does not oblige).
+Celebrated by: Trying to fit in your Chrismukkah caroling before sundown.
+Explaining to your boss that the 12 days of Christmas + the 8 days of Hanukkah entitle you to 20 days off in December (sue for religious discrimination if she does not oblige).
 Eating honey-baked gefilte fish.